substack/html-version-spec/readme.markdown

 * rel - "version" (required)
 * version - semver-compatible version string (required)
 * href - external resource where the content can be found
-* hash - whitespace-separated list of base64-encoded hashes.
-See the section on hashing below.
+* integrity - See the section on the integrity attribute below.

 There can be multiple `<link rel="version">` tags for the same version and content, but different hrefs.